AgentEric/AgentEric.github.io/README.md

 # AgentEric.github.io
-This is my blog web site ：http://ericode.pro/。Welcome to visit!
+This is my blog web site ：http://ericode.pro/
+Welcome to visit!